for-giobbe/BASE/tutorial_3.md

 clade_of_interest  OG3683  0       no_branch
 ```

-In a second scenario, we want instead to obtain the information of the branch leading to our group(s) of interest even when some of its OTUs are missing.
+In a second scenario, we want instead to obtain the information of the branch leading to our group(s) of interest even when some of its tips are missing.
 With the ```-n``` flag we can specify either an absulute number or a proportion.
 For example let's extract the information
 for a second clade using a trashold of 0.8: